chanhman/alucio/content/company.md

   - heading: We value the success of our team
     description: This keeps us striving to create an enjoyable work environment where all team members feel heard, appreciated and respected
+  - heading: We value customer dependence
+    description: We are committed to being a partner that our customers not only want but refuse to work without
 joinUs__heading: Join Us
 joinUs__description: If you are excited to be part of building something great, we would love to hear from you!